olivDiogo/SmartHome/readme.md

 ### Future Enhancements:

 * **Event Sourcing:**  Introduce an event-driven architecture to capture the history of changes, enabling audit trails and more complex business logic.
-* **CQRS (Command Query Responsibility Segregation):**  Separate read and write models for optimized data access and performance.
-* **External Integrations:**  Extend the model to integrate with actual smart home devices and platforms.
-* **More Domain Logic:**  Add further business rules and behaviors to support more advanced smart home scenarios.